 We start the service at 11:00am with about 25-30 minutes of contemporary worship which is followed by a short welcome, the offering and any notices.

-After worship, the children go to children's church and at present there is an unmanned crèche for parents and toddlers, ages 0-3 years.
-During this time there will be a talk in the main hall normally based on the Bible and our experiences of following Jesus.
+After worship, the children go to Vineyard Kids pre-school-year 6.
+We also have an unmanned Creche for parents and children 0-preschool.
+In the main hall there will be a talk based on the Bible and our experiences of following Jesus.
 At the end of the talk there is an opportunity for anyone who wants to be prayed for.

 We aim to make our Sunday service as accessible and inclusive as is possible.
 We hope that you enjoy coming along and feel at home here.
 If you have any questions and we can help you in any way, then Get in Touch.